The Benefits of ISO 9001

 Rigorous implementation of ISO 9001 contributed significantly to improved monitoring and control of all the company's departments.

 Sénégalaise Des Eaux is now a keen advocate of standardization and works closely with the Standards Association of Senegal to encourage broader acceptance of ISO 9001 across the nation.
+Stories like this are why we encourage companies that are still evaluating ISO 9001 to try our free ISO 9001 self-assessment test – it's a low-pressure way to gauge where your knowledge stands before you commit.

 Sénégalaise Des Eaux